viperleed/viperleed/doc/content/calc/sections/bookkeeper.rst

     stored in |history|.

 ``Notes``
-    Either added manually, or inserted automatically.
-When the |bookkeeper|
-    runs and a ``notes`` or ``notes.txt`` file is present in the folder, the contents of that file will be automatically inserted here, and the notes file will be cleared.
-This allows taking notes concerning a currently running job in advance, without having to wait for it to finish and the
+    Added manually or inserted automatically.
+When the |bookkeeper| runs and a ``notes`` or ``notes.txt`` file is present in the folder, the contents of that file will be automatically inserted here, and the notes file will be cleared.
+This allows taking notes concerning a currently running job in advance, without having to wait for it to finish and the |bookkeeper|
-    |bookkeeper| to run.
+    to run.

     A run that has been ``--discard``\ ed has one ``DISCARDED`` line in the ``Notes`` field.